How to Plot a DataFrame using Pandas

 plt.show()

-And once you run the code, you’ll get the line chart.
+And once you run the code, you’ll get a line chart.

 Plot a Bar Chart using Pandas